Prayer | Healing | Hope

 Contact the Victims Assistance Coordinator (VAC), Jacqueline Joy at (716)-895-3010 or Jacqueline.email@example.com if reporting sexual abuse/misconduct from the past or present.
 The VAC is available to assist you.

-Contact EthicsPoint to confidentially report abuse, misconduct and/or fraud by filing a report through their website or call 1-(844)-573-4177.
+Contact EthicsPoint to confidentially report abuse and/or misconduct by filing a report through their website or call 1-(844)-573-4177.
 Additional information about EthicsPoint can be found here.

 To report sexual misconduct by a bishop or eparch, contact the national reporting website or reporting hotline.
 Make a report online at www.ReportBishopAbuse.org or call 1-(800)-276-1562

 COMMITMENT & SAFEGUARDS

 cleric, educators, employees and volunteers have received training to recognize and report abuse and neglect.

 children were trained to keep themselves safe in Catholic Schools and Religious Education

 Diocesan priests ordained since 1989 who have received substantiated allegation of sexual abuse of a minor.